joantolos/kata-rate-calculator/README.md

 * https://www.thecalculatorsite.com/articles/finance/compound-interest-formula.php

 The rate to inject on the formula is a median of the rate of each borrower that leans the money.
-So, if the client needs 1000 and the two first borrowers offer:
+So, if the client needs 1000 and the two first lenders offer:

 480 at 0.069